ilkebaydar/-Implementation-of-Merge-Sort-in-ARM-Cortex-M0plus/README.md

 * **Stack Management**: Implements proper **PUSH/POP** operations for context preservation and **LR** handling.
 * **Memory Handling**: Allocates **temporary buffers** on the stack for merge operations.
 * **Naming Conventions**: Follows the required structure: `main`, `my_MergeSort`, and `my_Merge`.

+---

+> **Academic Note**: This project was developed as part of the BLG212E Microprocessor Systems course at Istanbul Technical University (ITU).